Can I use one of your articles on my website/print publication?

 What do you charge to place in-text promotional links?

-The fee for in-text promotional links ranges from $50 to $150 for one year, depending on the popularity of the article where the link is placed.
+The fee for in-text promotional links is $150 for a permanent placement and negotiable for short-term placements.
 I don’t place more than one company’s promotional link in each article, and I’m very selective about which ones I accept.

 If you’re interested in a promotional link placement, I require the opportunity to check out the company beforehand to ensure that it’s not doing or offering anything unethical.